1. Home

 • Once you pay off your system, you’ll no longer have a loan payment, even though your panels are still producing electricity, which increases your overall savings significantly.

 Another option is to buy your solar panel system upfront with cash.
-This option can be beneficial because you know the system is already paid for, and you’re not paying any additional amount to finance the system over time.
+This can be beneficial because you know the system is already paid for, and you’re not paying any additional amount to finance the system over time.

-Unfortunately, it can be harder to see how much you are saving when you don't have a monthly loan payment to compare your utility bill to.
+Unfortunately, it can be harder to see how much you are saving when you don't have a monthly loan payment to compare your electric bill to.
 However, you can do some calculations ahead of time to estimate how much you are saving each month.

 Let’s look at an example that can give you an idea of the savings with solar panels you can have if you buy your solar power system outright: